Warren Zevon: Early years

-Zevon turned to a musical career early, forming a musical duo with his high school friend Violet Santangelo, called lyme & cybelle (the lack of capitalisation was a deliberate styling move).
-Bones Howe produced their first single, the minor hit "Follow Me", which was written by Zevon and Santangelo and reached number 65 on the Billboard pop charts in April 1966.
-A follow-up single, a cover of Bob Dylan's "If You Gotta Go, Go Now" flopped, and Zevon left the duo.
+Zevon turned to a musical career early, forming the folk rock duo lyme & cybelle (deliberately stylized in lowercase) with high school friend Violet Santangelo.
+Bones Howe produced their first single, the minor hit "Follow Me", which was written by Zevon and Santangelo and reached number 65 on the Billboard pop charts in April 1966 and number 59 in Canada on May 9.
+The follow-up single, a cover of Bob Dylan's "If You Gotta Go, Go Now", flopped, and Zevon quit the duo.
 A third single without Zevon and another session that included him but was not previously released were included on the 2003 compilation The First Sessions.

 Zevon spent time as a session musician and jingle composer.
 He wrote several songs for his White Whale labelmates The Turtles ("Like the Seasons" and "Outside Chance"), though his participation in their recording—if any—is unknown.
 Another early Zevon composition, "She Quit Me", was included in the soundtrack for the film Midnight Cowboy (1969); to suit its place in the film, the song was re-recorded by Leslie Miller as "He Quit Me".

 Zevon's debut solo album, Wanted Dead or Alive (1970), was spearheaded by 1960s cult figure Kim Fowley but received almost no attention and did not sell well.
 Though Zevon continued to play occasional live dates as a solo artist, the next several years of his career were dominated by session work with other musicians.

 During the early 1970s, Zevon toured regularly with The Everly Brothers as keyboard player, band leader, and musical coordinator.
 Later that decade, he toured with Don Everly and Phil Everly separately as they tried to launch solo careers after their breakup.
 He worked particularly closely with Phil, arranging and playing keyboards on his solo albums Star Spangled Springer (1973) and Mystic Line (1975) and co-writing tracks on Phil's Diner (1974) and Mystic Line.
 Zevon's song "Carmelita" was also recorded by Canadian singer Murray McLauchlan on his self-titled album of 1972.

 These small successes were not particularly rewarding financially, and Zevon's dissatisfaction with his career (and a lack of funds) led him to briefly move to Spain in the summer of 1975.
 He lived and played in the Dubliner Bar, a small tavern in Sitges, near Barcelona, owned by mercenary David Lindell.
 Together they composed "Roland the Headless Thompson Gunner".